wp-plugins/facebook-ads/readme.txt

 3. Edit Ad text
 4. View analytics

-This plugin lets you create Ads on Facebook that drive new customers.
+This plugin lets you create Ads on Facebook that drive new customers, with just a few clicks.

 Promote your posts and pages on Facebook directly from your Wordpress admin interface.